portellam/deploy-VFIO/README.md

 ---

+#### 1. auto-Xorg
-1. **auto-Xorg** system service to find and set a valid Host boot [VGA](#VGA) device for Xorg.
+- system service to find and set a valid Host boot [VGA](#VGA) device for Xorg.

-2. **Guest Audio Capture**
+#### 2. Guest Audio Capture
 - Create an [audio loopback](https://github.com/portellam/audio-loopback) to output on the Host audio device Line-Out.
   - Listen on Host audio device Line-In (from Guest PCI Audio device Line-Out).
   - Useful for systems with multiple audio devices.
 - For virtual implementation, see *Virtual Audio Capture*.

-3. **Libvirt Hooks**
+#### 3. Libvirt Hooks
 - Invoke [hooks](#libvirt-hooks) or scripts for all or individual Guests.
 - Switch display input (video output) at Guest start.
 - **Dynamically** allocate CPU cores and prioritize CPU scheduler.
 - **Libvirt-nosleep**: per Guest system service, to prevent Host sleep while Guest is active.

-4. **RAM as Compressed Swapfile/partition**
+#### 4. RAM as Compressed Swapfile/partition
 - Create a compressed Swap device in Host memory, using the *lz4* algorithm (compression ratio of about 2:1).
   - Reduce swapiness to existing Host swap devices.
   - Reduce chances of Host memory exhaustion (given an event of memory over-allocation).
 - Implementation is known as [zram-swap](#zram-swap).

-5. **Virtual Audio Capture**
+#### 5. Virtual Audio Capture
 - Setup a virtual audio driver for Windows that provides a discrete audio device.
 - Implementation is known as [Scream](#scream).

-6. **Virtual Video Capture**
+#### 6. Virtual Video Capture
 - Setup direct-memory-access (DMA) of a PCI VGA device output (video and audio) from a Guest to Host.
 - Implementation is known as [LookingGlass](https://looking-glass.io/).
 - **Disclaimer:** Only supported for Guests running Windows 7 and later (Windows NT 6.1+).
 </details>

 ## 7. Information